IshanManchanda/fizzbot/README.md

 # Fizzbot

-Solution for Fizzbot, noops challenge 2019, written in Python.
+Solution for Fizzbot (of the noops challenge 2019), written in Python 3.
 Uses the requests library.